OWASP/Top10/2021/docs/A00_2021_How_to_use_the_OWASP_Top_10_as_a_standard.md

 just a starting point.

-One of the difficulties of using the OWASP Top 10 as a standard is that we document appsec risks, and not necessarily easily testable issues.
+One of the difficulties of using the OWASP Top 10 as a standard is that we document AppSec risks, and not necessarily easily testable issues.
 For example, A04:2021-Insecure Design is beyond the scope of most forms of testing.
 Another example is testing in place, in use, and effective logging and monitoring can only be done with interviews and requesting a